 The most difficult change has been finding plastic-free options in supermarkets.
 Although this is the case, I try to buy the maximum of my needed products in bulk stores and markets.
 However, sometimes, plastic free is simply not an option, for instance with medicine.
 If you end up with plastic waste, the best next thing to do is recycling it, although, there is no real guarantee that it will actually be recycled.

 What are your top tips for reducing the use of plastic in daily life?

 There are so many substitutes for plastic products that can be considered.
 For example, I no longer use plastic packaged soaps and shampoos and I now only buy bar soaps and shampoos which I actually prefer!
 My top 5 go-to plastic alternatives are metal or bamboo reusable straws, reusable water bottles, small canvas shopping bags instead of plastic bags, storage boxes instead of takeaway boxes and beeswax instead of clingfilm.

-How can we go plastic-free at university?
+How can we become plastic-free at university?

 On top of the 2020 goal of using Keep Cups and going single-use plastic-free at Leeds University, I would suggest that all plastic cutlery in the refectory and cafes be substituted by Vegware cutlery, which is eco-friendly and compostable.